 PGG and PACE report all PAC contributions in campaign finance reports filed with the Federal Election Commission, Pennsylvania Bureau of Commissions, Elections and Legislation, and Kentucky Registry of Election Finance.
 Reports will be made available upon request.

-PPL Corporation does not make independent political expenditures in connection with campaigns or to influence ballot measures, and it is our current policy not to make such expenditures.
-PPL Corporation makes donations to various tax-exempt organizations.
-Charitable donations to 501(c)(3) organizations are not covered under this policy.
-The company occasionally makes contributions to other tax-exempt organizations, such as 501(c)(4) and 527 organizations, but such contributions are generally related to memberships and event sponsorships and not intended to influence a political campaign.
-In 2018, PPL Corporation did not make any contributions to such tax-exempt organizations.
+PPL Corporation did not make any independent political expenditures in connection with campaigns or to influence ballot measures in 2019, and it is PPL’s current policy not to make such expenditures.
+PPL Corporation does make contributions to certain politically related or issue-based tax-exempt organizations, such as 501(c)(4), and 527 organizations.
+These contributions are generally related to memberships and event sponsorships and not intended to influence a political campaign.
+In 2019, PPL contributed $25,000 to the Republican Attorney’s General Association and $10,000 to the Consumer Energy Alliance, an organization advocating in support of affordable, reliable energy.

 The PPL Corporation Board of Directors, or a duly authorized oversight committee, receive on an annual basis a report of corporate political contributions, including the following: